wso2/docs-choreo-dev/en/docs/administer/configure-self-sign-up.md

 # Configure Self-Sign-Up

 With Choreo, you can set up a self-sign-up page for your Developer Portal.
-The self-sign-up page allows users to create their accounts and gain access to your Developer Portal without requiring any manual intervention to create accounts or provide credentials.
+The self-sign-up page allows users to easily access your Developer Portal and subscribe to APIs.
+When you configure self-sign-up, users can create their accounts and access your Developer Portal without any manual intervention from you.

 This page walks you through the steps to configure self-sign-up for your Developer Portal.